artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    :alt: An image of the theme edit page in AtoM

-4. In the "Style" area, click on the Background color (you can click on the title, the color swatch, or text box showing the :term:`hex color code`).
+4. In the "Style" area, click on the Background color (you can click on the title or the color swatch).
 A :term:`color picker` will appear as a :term:`drop-down menu`.

 .. image:: images/theme-colorpicker.*
    :align: center